Creighton vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Creighton vs. Villanova Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 20

-Wednesday's game features the No. 12 Creighton Bluejays (9-2, 0-0 Big East) and the Villanova Wildcats (7-4, 0-0 Big East) matching up at CHI Health Center Omaha (on December 20) at 9:00 PM ET.
-This matchup, according to our computer prediction, will result in a 76-68 victory for Creighton.
+Wednesday's contest that pits the No. 12 Creighton Bluejays (9-2, 0-0 Big East) against the Villanova Wildcats (7-4, 0-0 Big East) at CHI Health Center Omaha has a projected final score of 76-68 (based on our computer prediction) in favor of Creighton, who is the favorite in this matchup by our model.
+Tipoff is at 9:00 PM ET on December 20.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!